Humalog® and Novolog® Insulins

 by John Walsh, P.A., C.D.E. and Ruth Roberts, M.A.

 For most meals, fast insulins will be lowering the blood sugar at the same time the food is raising it.
-The rise in the blood sugar seen in the couple of hours after eating is much lower, especially with Novolog, and by the end of three hours the blood sugar is often back to its starting point.
+The rise in the blood sugar seen in a couple of hours after eating is much lower, especially with Novolog, and by the end of three hours, the blood sugar is often back to its starting point.

 With Humalog or Novolog, you’re better equipped to prevent spiking blood sugar between meals, while avoiding the lows that result from the combined buildup of Regular and long-acting insulins.
 The new Lantus insulin is an excellent choice when using these fast insulins to cover meals.
 The clearly defined action times for the fast insulins makes it easier to correctly adjust meal doses.

 Humalog and Novolog are also excellent insulins to use to lower high blood sugars.
 Their faster action means that less time is spent at high blood sugar levels, and there will be less residual insulin triggering low blood sugars later.

 Humalog is produced by Lilly and was first released in the U.S. in 1996, while Novolog is made by Novo Nordisk and was released in 2001.
 Both insulins offer quicker action time than the original “short-acting” Regular insulin, which first became available in 1921.
 However, users also report significant differences in activity between each of the three insulins.
 Let’s first look at these differences.